Bikatr7/Kudasai/README.md

 Many replacement json files are included in the jsons folder, you can also make your own if you wish provided it follows the same format.
 See an example below

 ![Example JSON](https://i.imgur.com/u3FnUia.jpg)

-If you do not wish to use a replacement json file, you can use the blank replacement json file provided in the jsons folder or simply input whatever and Kudasai will skip preprocessing and go straight to translation.

 Upon Kudasai being run, it will create a folder called "output" which will contain 5 files.
 It is located in the same directory as kudasai.py.